 The camera body, measuring approximately 1 3/4 x 1 3/4 x 2 1/8 inches, is made entirely of brass with an oxidized finish.
 The oxidation decorated the body with attractive diagonal stripes.
 By the way, it is best not to clean the Kombi's exterior.
 This usually results in destroying the decorative oxidation.

 The Kombi was a successful camera, well received when introduced, and it is said to have been sold in very large numbers.
 Yet it is an excellent example of how difficult it was to practice photography as an amateur in the early roll-film period.
-This difficulty, but also the historic significance of the Kombi, is what I hope to convey in the remainder of this article.
+This difficulty, but also the historical significance of the Kombi, is what I hope to convey in the remainder of this article.

 Fortunately for collectors of this interesting and important miniature camera, Eastman Kodak Company agreed to manufacture the tiny Kombi roll film.
 If Kodak had not agreed, I doubt this camera would have made it to market.